openobserve/website-cms/README.md

-# 🚀 Getting started with Strapi
+# Getting started with Strapi

-Strapi comes with a full featured [Command Line Interface](https://docs.strapi.io/dev-docs/cli) (CLI) which lets you scaffold and manage your project in seconds.
+Strapi comes with a full-featured [Command Line Interface](https://docs.strapi.io/dev-docs/installation/cli) (CLI) which lets you set up a project.

-### `develop`
+## Develop

 Start your Strapi application with autoReload enabled.
 [Learn more](https://docs.strapi.io/dev-docs/cli#strapi-develop)